A-fethi/Portfolio/README.md

 # Portfolio
-Portfolio Project for Holberton School
+Portfolio Project for Holberton School.
+Access it from here => A-fethi.github.io/Blog-ify